xgao32/Blood-type-GWAS/README.md

 # activate easy build environment manager
 source /app1/ebenv

-# do not use default R-bundle-Bioconductor on NUS HPC which is R 4.3.2 and cannot install MASS package
-module load R/4.2.2-foss-2022b

-# must load this specific version of python 3.10 to avoid GCCcore conflict with R 4.2.2 on NUS HPC
+# R 4.4.1
-module load Python/3.10.8-GCCcore-12.2.0
+module load R-bundle-CRAN/2024.06-foss-2023b
+# no need to load python, compatible version of python with GCC required for R will be loaded automatically.
+Do not preload modules in .bashrc as it will not work correctly

 # if something goes wrong and which python or which R is not loading the correct versions
 # module purge